openzipkin/zipkin/zipkin-server/README.md

 By default, all endpoints under `/api/v2` are configured to **allow** cross-origin requests.

-This can be changed by modifying the property `zipkin.query.allowed-origins`.
+This can be changed by modifying the property `query-zipkin.zipkin.allowedOrigins` or environment `ZIPKIN_QUERY_ALLOWED_ORIGINS`.

 For example, to allow CORS requests from `http://foo.bar.com`: